-Are you one of those who used "606" or "1914" and found it a failure?
-Have you been to Hot Springs and Furnh uncured?
-In dominant of the temporary relief?
-Have you suffered from Blood Poison, Rheumatism, Malaria, Chronic Constipation, Ezzema, Catarrh, Liver or Stomach Trouble.
-Enlarged Glands in Neck or Groin, or Scrofula without being benefited by any treatment?
-If so, write for our 106-page book, FREE, showing how to write for our 106-page book, FREE, showing how to sondence confidential.
+Are you one of those who used "666" or "914" and found it a failure".
+Have you been to flot Springs and Potusis treatment and obtained only temporary relief?
+Have you suffered from Blood Poison, Rheumatism, Malaria, Chronic Constipation, Eczema, Catarrh, Liver or Stomach Trouble.
+Enlarged Glands in Neck or Groin, or Scrofula Without being benefited by any treatment?
+If so, write for our 100-page book, FREE, showing how to bolian permanent and positive results.
+All corre-